Asking the right questions - How much does it cost to build a house?

 5. How many bricks do I need?

 This is a very common but not very relevant question.
 If you are using bricks (or concrete blocks), like 92% of buildings constructed in an urban area, then the cost of bricks will only amount to about 10% of the total construction cost.
-You can find a cost estimate calculator for each plan from Maramani.com which will give you a good indication of the total costs involved for each plan.
+You can find a cost estimate calculator for each house plan from Maramani.com which will give you a good indication of the total costs involved for each plan.
 Alternatively, you can get Bill of Quantities prepared for your project which will give you an even more accurate cost estimate including a detailed list of all materials required.

 6. How do I select a home builder/ contractor?